The Max Kade Distinguished Visiting Professorship

 Professor Dr. Norbert Eke is Professor of Contemporary German Literature at the University of Paderborn in Germany.
 He has an extensive background teaching German literature, and has expertise in literary theory and history, with special emphasis on contemporary drama, Holocaust literature and the Vormärz period.
 His list of publications is vast, and he currently co-edits the Journal of German Philology.

-In addition to teaching the graduate seminar, Professor Eke will present a public lecture on the work of present-day dramatist and author Werner Fritsch.
-Mr. Fritsch will visit UGA in February 2016 for the screening of his film poem “Faust Song of the Son”.
+In addition to teaching the graduate seminar, Professor Eke presented a public lecture on the work of present-day dramatist and author Werner Fritsch.
+Mr. Fritsch visited UGA in February 2016 for the screening of his film poem “Faust Song of the Son”, and returned in 2017 as a guest lecturer in a film class and to screen Song of the Sun part 2.

 Previously, Professor Eke was an invited speaker at the 2015 International Symposium George Tabori and the Theatre of the Holocaust.